About apps in Microsoft Teams

 When developing custom apps and before distributing those to the end-users, developers test the apps by adding it to the store to test on their own or test with a team in which they sideload the app.
 This method is called sideloading of apps and applies only to custom apps.

 Developers can sideload an app to make it available to the members of a specific team, typically for testing an under-development app.
-This does not require admin approval if sideloading is allowed.
+This doesn't require admin approval if sideloading is allowed.
 As an admin, you can disallow sideloading for any developer.

 If you disallow sideloading, the developers can still test their apps in a test tenant.
 Once custom app development is complete, developers request administrators to distribute their custom app to the end-users.
 For details, see how to publish a custom app.
 As an admin, you can allow or disallow the use a custom app for specific users.